 Qualified stock options issued under the terms of the plans have, or will have, an exercise price equal to or greater than the fair market value of the common stock at the date of the option grant and expire no later than 10 years from the date of grant, with the most recent grant expiring in 2018.
-Under the terms of the 1998 Employee Stock Option Plan, nonqualified stock options may also be issued.
+Under the terms of the 2007 Employee Stock Incentive Plan, nonqualified stock options and restricted stock may also be granted.
 Options issued by the Company vest over 1 to 5 years.